abigail-ryan/serenity-day-spa/README.md

 **Overlapping Booking**

 * In the BookingView the code checks for overlapping bookings by querying the database for existing bookings that match certain conditions.
-It compares the selected day and times with the dates of existing bookings for the same day and time.
-If any overlapping bookings are found, an error message is added to the form, and a warning message is displayed to the user.
+It compares the selected day and times with the dates/times of existing bookings for the same day and time.
+If any overlapping bookings are found, an error message is displayed to the user.

 ____